 LAKE BUENA VISTA, Fla. – From a stellar line-up of celebrity chefs at Disney Springs to trend-setting creations from Disney’s new global test kitchen, the Walt Disney World culinary team exceeds expectations of food-savvy guests.
 Here’s the buzz for 2017:

 The biggest news was the proliferation of new places to eat at Disney Springs, from grab-and-go food trucks and kiosks to restaurants by award-winning chefs.
 Fast- casual spots included Blaze Fast-Fire’d Pizza and D-Luxe Burger.
 Three James Beard Foundation winners joined the line-up: Chef Art Smith a Homecomin’—Florida Kitchen and Shouthern Shine; Chef Rick Bayless at Frontera Cocina, and Masaharu Morimoto at Morimoto Asia.
 Superstar steakhouse STK also opened an outpost at Disney Springs.

 Opened in 2017 is Planet Hollywood Observatory, a re-imagined restaurant with the new Stargazers Lounge that lets guest relax under the stars with live entertainment.
 Coming soon is Paddlefish, formerly Fulton’s Crab House, featuring contemporary, seafood-centric cuisine, craft cocktails and an all-new interior.
-Later in 2017, look for Bar George wine bar, the Polite Pig with craft brews, and more.
+In early 2018, look for Bar George wine bar and more.

 Next Generation of Sweets